Porting Tekkotsu

 This gives you a lot of flexibility as to whether features of other robots can be emulated (and thus you should map name to a similar feature on the current robot), should trigger a compiler error (just don't declare it all), or should only cause an error if used (declare, but set to an invalid value — use with care!).

 Finally, you should provide kinematics information to allow manipulation and modeling of the robot's frame.
 The .kin files in the project's ms/config directory define joint reference frames using Denavit-Hartenberg parameters, and also provide a database of interest points on the robot's body.
-This is the most conceptually challenging stage, and is beyond the scope of this page.
+This is the most conceptually challenging stage, and is documented further on the Kinematics page.
 However, you do not need to provide the kinematics file to get basic functionality — you just won't be able to use the forward or inverse kinematics functions.

 New Hardware Devices toggle content display